LoginRadius/docs/content/tutorial/java/index.md

 Once you have both JDK and VSCode installed, we can follow [this guide](https://medium.com/@tariqul.islam.rony/learning-java-and-spring-boot-with-visual-studio-code-vscode-part-1-54073f2fa264) to setup a JAVA environment in Visual Studio Code.

-## Set up a server for the JAVA project
+## Setting up Spring Boot for server in the JAVA project

 Usually, web applications require a server for setting up, for this we will be needing SpringBoot.
 To set up spring-boot: